Chal Mere Bhai: Plot

 Sapna is very inefficient at work and annoys Vicky constantly with her clumsy behavior and incompetence.
 But when Vicky is attacked after work, it is Sapna's fast thinking that saves his life.
 Vicky's family invite her and her family to a short vacation on their farmhouse.
 Vicky's family become quite fond of Sapna.
 Prem and Sapna also fall in love during this time.

 However, before Prem can tell his family that he loves Sapna, he finds out that his grandmother wants Vicky to marry Sapna and that Vicky has agreed to the proposal.
 Prem doesn't want to break his brother's heart.
-Vicky has been grieving for his late girlfriend, Piya for a very long time.
+Vicky has been grieving for his late girlfriend, Piya (Sonali Bendre) for a very long time.
 Prem doesn't want to get in his way now that Vicky has finally decided to move on.
 Prem therefore falsely tells Sapna that he was just fooling around with her.
 A heartbroken Sapna gives in to the pressure of her aunt and uncle and agrees to marry Vicky.
 However, Vicky finds out the truth before the wedding and calls them out.
 Sapna and Prem are reunited at the end.
-The last scene implies that Vicky finds love again when a new girl, Pooja joins his office.
+The last scene implies that Vicky finds love again when a new girl, Pooja (Twinkle Khanna) joins his office.